Income Protection and Mortgage Repayment Insurance

 Hospitalisation, Bed Care or Nursing Benefit

 This benefit enables you to claim usually after you have been bed-ridden or hospitalised for three consecutive days.
 This is regardless of your ‘wait or stand down’ period.
-This is a benefit that our clients have found to be quite useful, when they are in hospital.
+This benefit can be useful where a policyholder is hospitalised or confined to bed.

 Worldwide cover